edgar-carrillo/edgar-carrillo/README.md

 I am also taking computer science courses at a community college, one such class being C++ fundamentals.

 ## 🌱 Currently Learning
-Incorporating information to my Javascript Knowledge and using event listeners
+Incorporating information to my Javascript Knowledge and event listeners

 ## 💬 Ask me about
 HTML, CSS, JS, C++